eProsima/vulcanexus/docs/rst/tutorials/micro/custom_platforms/custom_platforms.rst

 At this point, the generated ``.a`` and ``include`` folder generated in the previous step shall be linked against a micro-ROS application.

-This procedure highly depends on the platform and the build system used but some approaches can be:
+Some approaches for integrating micro-ROS Client library on a platform build system can be:

 Bare gcc approach
 ^^^^^^^^^^^^^^^^^